telerik/blazor-docs/components/scheduler/views/timeline.md

 ## Example

->caption Declare the Timeline View in the markup
+>tip You can declare other views as well, this example adds only the Тimeline view for brevity.

->tip You can declare other views as well, this example adds only the timeline view for brevity.
+>caption Declare the Timeline view in the markup

 ````CSHTML
 @* Define the Timeline view. *@